 - If you’re outside of the United States, you’re getting the phoenix cover so nothing to worry about!

 - In the United States, the hardback has a gorgeous, snake-free second cover hidden underneath the dust jacket.
 You can simply take the jacket off and enjoy the book without it!

 Also, the United States trade paperback edition of So Close has a different cover without a snake.
-It releases several months after the hardback.
+It releases March 26, 2024.